-Tours of the hodgepodge collection are given by Francis himself, which many recent travelers found to be the highlight of the museum visit.
-"A more intimate and informative alternative to a big, expensive bus tour," one TripAdvisor user explained.
+Tours of the hodgepodge collection are often given by Francis himself, which many recent travelers found to be the highlight of the museum visit, who say he is a wealth of knowledge.
 While the facilities aren't as polished as other museums in the city (the site is family-run, so don't expect a gift shop or cafe), the no-frills presentation is what continues to draw visitors.

 Tucked away in the Tremé district (about half a mile northwest of the French Quarter), the Backstreet Cultural Museum is open Tuesday through Saturday from 10 a.m. to 4 p.m.
 Admission is $10.
 For more information about Francis and his collection, check out the Backstreet Cultural Museum website.

 More Best Things To Do in New Orleans